 Deboband is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.

-Acoustic drums, what was once only available to a niche market of people who could afford them, now electric drum kits become extremely affordable for every drummer in the world
+Acoustic drums, what was once only available to a niche market of people who could afford them, now electric drum kits become highly affordable for every drummer in the world.
+Have they come far enough to compete with acoustic drums, though?

-Can electronic drums be a suitable replacement for the real thing?
+Can electronic drum sets be a suitable replacement for the real thing?

-The answer is no. But electric and acoustic drums definitely each have strengths and weaknesses.
+The answer is no. But electric and acoustic drums each have strengths and weaknesses.

 In this article, we will discuss the differences between acoustic and electric drums, benefits and limitations, playability and practicality, recording, and pricing.

 - Firstly, acoustic drums are responsive: They stay constant in how they sound depending on how you hit them.
 So you as a drummer will learn to play them in a certain way to get the sound you want.
 This will develop your technique.
-You will need a good technique to get the best sound out of the drums.
+You will need an excellent technique to get the best sound out of the drums.

 - Acoustic drums are loud: They are good for high energy playing.
 When playing live gigs, your band members are going to want to feel it when you kick the bass drum.